scarlosteixeira/react-weather/weather-app/src/README.md

 ## Challenges

 ### Typescript
-By far Typescript was the biggest challenge, It was intruduced not that long ago, and I used it just basically.
-I worked a lot on main types and tryed to use them as much as possible.
+By far Typescript was the biggest challenge, It was introduced not that long ago, and I used it just basically.
+I worked a lot on the main types of my project and tried to use them as much as possible.
 In some cases I had to use the type any, but I tried to avoid it as much as possible.

-you can see below some of the interfaces and types that I used in the project.
+You can see below some of the interfaces and types that I used in the project.

 ```TypeScript
 export interface ICurrentWeather {
   city: string,